ColourlessSpearmint/Mantis/devlog.md

 I programmed a bot_duel function that pits all four bots against each other in a simulated game.
 I noticed that MatcherBot and ScorerBot usually win, but RandomBot and ThiefBot also win occasionally.
 What's interesting is that RandomBot seems to win more often than ThiefBot.
 I didn't do it today, but I should definitely write a bot analytic notebook at some point to rank the bots.

 Speaking of notebooks, the next step was to integrate the bots into the playable notebook.
 I had to refactor basically the entire notebook to make this work, but I got it done eventually.

+## December 20, 2024:

+### ScorerBot

+Why did a strategy named ScorerBot ever do anything other than score?
+Anyways, I fixed that.
+It doesn't seem to have effected ScorerBot's effectiveness; it still wins around half of all games.

+This was all that I had time for today.